 Azure Web Apps are fully managed service in Azure that lets you easily deploy, run and scale your apps, APIs and websites.
-They are beautifully simple to work with and to manage.
-They just work!
+They are beautifully simple things to work with and to manage.
+They really do just work!

 Rebus is typically run as a Windows service on a server or VM.
 Can I really run a server-side service in an Azure Web App, I hear you ask?
 Yes you can, and that’s just what we’re going to do!

 Yes there is!
 You can get it from here:

 A quick read through the Rebus docs shows that it supports a whole bunch of message transports, types and storage mechanisms and it has support for most of the current IoC containers.
 I’m going to use Autofac as our DI container and Azure Service Bus as our message transport medium.
 I’ll also be using Visual Studio 2015 with Web API 2 (because Rebus doesn’t support ASP.Net Core at time of writing).